brucemack/WARS-Birdhouse/README.md

 made available for amateur (non-commercial) purposes in the spirit of experimentation and knowledge sharing amongst the ham community.

-Please contact Bruce MacKinnon (KC1FSZ) for more detail.
+Please contact Bruce MacKinnon (KC1FSZ) for more detail on the technical aspects of this project.

+Will this work?
+Let's find out!

 Design Overview
 ================

-Nodes on the network are autonomous, solar-powered birdhouses that each contain a 20dBm/100mW radio (Semtech SX1276).
+Nodes on the network are autonomous, solar-powered birdhouses that each contain a +20dBm/100mW radio (Semtech SX1276).
 These birdhouses can run 24x7 assuming reasonable weather conditions.
 USB-connected desktop nodes are used to access the network from a computer via serial connection.
 An internet gateway node is also under development.

 LoRa range experiments have been widely documented.
 Your milage will vary considerably depending on terrain,